jbarratt/serialized.net/_posts/2009-02-23-useful-electronics-cat-accident-preventer.markdown

 <div style="text-align:center;"><img src="http://serialized.net/wp-content/uploads/2009/02/litter-robot-malfunction-detector.png" alt="Litter Robot Malfunction Detector" border="0" width="559" height="273" /></div>

-It uses a very nice and yet simple sensor (with a pullup resistor to get a clean signal) called a <a href="http://www.sparkfun.com/commerce/product_info.php?products_id=8642">Reed Switch</a> which creates a closed circuit when it's near a magnetic field.
+It uses a very nice and yet simple sensor (with a pullup resistor to get a clean signal) called a [Reed Switch](http://www.sparkfun.com/commerce/product_info.php?products_id=8642) which creates a closed circuit when it's near a magnetic field.
 I can epoxy this to the un-moving base of the Litter Robot, and epoxy a small magnet to the corresponding spot on the inside of the dome.
 (Inside rather than outside so it does not interfere with the dome's rotation.)

-I then read this sensor from an <a href="http://www.sparkfun.com/commerce/product_info.php?products_id=666">Arduino</a> board.
+I then read this sensor from an [Arduino](http://www.sparkfun.com/commerce/product_info.php?products_id=666) board.
 This would be ridiculous overkill just to get a simple binary signal into a computer, but I'll be using the Arduino for other home automation tasks.
 (Temperature Sensing, power switch control, etc.) Whenever it changes state, it can send a message over the Serial-over-USB cable to my very low power home NAS.
 (Which will probably be another blog entry, as it's a work in progress.)
 This can store in a local database every time the state changes, and have a simple Perl script wake up every 20 minutes to see
 <ul>
 <li>If the box has not rotated for more than 6 hours</li>
 <li>If the box has been off the 'home' position for more than 40 minutes.</li>